-13 Data Representation; 14 Communication and internet technologies; 15 Hardware and Virtual Machines; 16 System Software; 17 Security; 18 Artificial Intelligence (AI); 19 Computational thinking and problem solving; 20 Further Programming.
+13 Data Representation 14 Communication and internet technologies 15 Hardware and Virtual Machines 16 System Software 17 Security 18 Artificial Intelligence (AI) 19 Computational thinking and problem solving 20 Further Programming.

 AS Level A2 Units (Upper Sixth) Paper 1 Paper 2 Fundamental Paper 3.
-Advanced Theory Paper 4 Practical Theory Fundamentals Problem-solving and Programming 1 hour 30 minutes, 75 2 hours 30 minutes, 75 marks.
-1 hour 30 minutes, 75 marks.
+Advanced Theory Paper 4 Practical Theory Fundamentals Problem-solving and Programming 1 hour 30 minutes 75 2 hours 30 minutes 75 marks.
+1 hour 30 minutes 75 marks.
 Skills marks.
-Paper 4 will assess sections 19 to 20 of Paper 1 will assess sections 1 2 hours, 75 marks.
+Paper 4 will assess sections 19 to 20 of Paper 1 will assess sections 1 2 hours 75 marks.
 Paper 3 will assess sections the syllabus content.
 Candidates will to 8 of the syllabus content.
-Paper 2 will assess sections. bus content. ed to write code. cernally assessed. content. written paper.
+Paper 2 will assess sections. tent. rrite Written paper.
 Externally assessed.
-Candidates answer all questions. cernally assessed. content. evidence of testing.
-Candidates will be required to either Java, VB.NET or Pytho programming languages.
-Externally assessed. submit complete program code and Written paper.
+Candidates answer all questions.
+25% of the A Level submit complete program code and Written paper.
 Externally assessed.
 Candidates answer all questions.
 9 to 12 of the syllabus content.
 Candidates will need to write answers in pseudocode.
-Candidates will be required to use either Java, VB.NET or Python 50% of the AS Level, 25% of the A Level.
 Written paper.
-Externally assessed. , , , , , the A Level.
+Externally assessed.
+CandidatesCandidates will be either Java, VB.NE programming lange evidence of testing.
+Candidates will be required to use either Java, VB.NET or Python 50% of the AS Level 25% of Written paper.
+Externally assessed. programming languages.
+Externally the A Level.
 Candidates answer all questions.
 50% of the AS Level.
-25% of the A Level. , Candidates answer all questions on a computer without internet or email facility.
+25% of the A Level.
+Candidates answer all questions on a computer without internet or email facility.
 25% of the A Level.